-3. Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances and/or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances and/or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
 Items will be confiscated.

-1-180 days out-of-school suspension or expulsion.
-Law enforcement notified.
+First Offense 1-180 days out-of-school suspension or expulsion.

-Extortion

-Threatening or intimidating any person for the purpose of obtaining money or anything of value.
+Extortion - Threatening or intimidating any person for the purpose of obtaining money or anything of value.

-First Occurrence Repeated Occurrence Minimum: Parent Involvement Short-term Suspension Maximum: Extended Suspension Extended Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement and Short-term Suspension Maximum: Parent Involvement and Short-term Suspension Extended Suspension

-Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences

-Violating the conditions of a suspension, expulsion or other disciplinary consequence including, but not limited to, participating in or attending any district-sponsored activity or being on or near district property or the location where a district activity is held.
+Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences - Violating the conditions of a suspension, expulsion or other disciplinary consequence including, but not limited to, participating in or attending any district-sponsored activity or being on or near district property or the location where a district activity is held.
 See the section of this regulation titled, "Conditions of Suspension, Expulsion and Other Disciplinary Consequences."

 As required by law, when the district considers suspending a student for an additional period of time or expelling a student for being on or within 1,000 feet of district property during a suspension, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence is disruptive to the educational process or undermines the effectiveness of the district's discipline policy.
-A report will be sent to law enforcement for trespassing.
+A report will be sent to law enforcement for trespassing if the student is expelled.